openshift-scale/scale-ci-diagnosis/README.md

 $ source env.sh; pbench-user-benchmark --sysinfo=none -- <path to ocp_diagnosis.sh>
 # pbench-move-results --prefix ocp-diagnosis-$(date +"%Y%m%d-%H%M%S")
 ```

+### Snappy data server for storage

+[Snappy data server](https://github.com/openshift-scale/snappy-data-server) is a second option for storage on a filesystem.
+The easiest option is to deploy the data server on your host.
+Refer to [setup](https://github.com/openshift-scale/snappy-data-server#Setup) and [usage](https://github.com/openshift-scale/snappy-data-server#Usage) to deploy the data server.
+Once deployed, you can read over it's API at it's `/docs` route.

 ### Visualize the captured data locally on prometheus server
 ```